navyjeff/plane-notify/README.md

 ### Install Selenium / ChromeDriver or setup Google Static Maps

 Selenium/ChromeDriver is used to take a screenshot of the plane on globe.adsbexchange.com.
-Or use Google Static Maps, which can cost money if overused(No tutorial use <https://developers.google.com/maps/documentation/maps-static/get-api-key> to get to a key).
+Or use Google Static Maps, which can cost money if overused (No tutorial; use <https://developers.google.com/maps/documentation/maps-static/get-api-key> to get to a key).

 #### Chromium